gerardocampo/aws-alerts-rootuser/README.md

 In the `RootActivity.yaml` file, update the `EmailSubscription` section(s), particularly the `Endpoint:` value(s).

-When you're ready to deploy, if you're using AWS CLI and invoking CF, you'll need the `CAPABILITY_IAM` & `CAPABILITY_NAMED_IAM` capabilities:
+## When you're ready to deploy
+  if you're using AWS CLI and invoking CF, you'll need the `CAPABILITY_IAM` & `CAPABILITY_NAMED_IAM` capabilities:

 ```